Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

-Air conditioners are often installed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can cause breakdowns and even premature replacement.
+Let’s discuss some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor

-Your air conditioner’s compressor is a critical component.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Your air conditioner’s compressor is an important component.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your house.
 Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 2. Rust and Mold